Dai People

 Mid-July

-Marks the beginning of Buddhist Lent, a three-month period of religious devotion and agricultural focus.
+Marks the beginning of Buddhist Lent, a three-month period of religious devotion.

 Door Opening Festival